ccamel/awesome-ccamel/README.md

 - [spotify/luigi](https://github.com/spotify/luigi) - Luigi is a Python module that helps you build complex pipelines of batch jobs.
 It handles dependency resolution, workflow management, visualization etc. It also comes with Hadoop support built in.
 - [stefano/wasm-forth](https://github.com/stefano/wasm-forth) - A Forth implementation compiling to WebAssembly.
 - [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.
-- [sweepai/sweep](https://github.com/sweepai/sweep) - Sweep: AI-powered Junior Developer for small features and bug fixes.
+- [sweepai/sweep](https://github.com/sweepai/sweep) - Sweep: open-source AI-powered Software Developer for small features and bug fixes.
 - [sympy/sympy](https://github.com/sympy/sympy) - A computer algebra system written in pure Python
 - [tartiflette/tartiflette-aiohttp](https://github.com/tartiflette/tartiflette-aiohttp) - tartiflette-aiohttp is a wrapper of aiohttp which includes the Tartiflette GraphQL Engine, do not hesitate to take a look of the Tartiflette project.
 - [tehmaze/diagram](https://github.com/tehmaze/diagram) - Text mode diagrams using UTF-8 characters and fancy colors